Anniepoo/swiplchrtut/basics.md

 We have seen the first type of rule, **Simplification**, denoted by the operator `<=>`.
 What is on the left hand side is **discarded** from the store, and then the right hand side(RHS) is done.

-Our 'single stir' example has a defect.
-It removes the stir from the store, and then re-adds it.
-This is inefficient and cumbersome.
-Not only does it mean there are more database operations, but every time a constraint is added to the store, possibly more rules fire.
-If we have a rule that stirring makes `noise`, we get a new `noise` each time the stir constraint is added (back) into the store.
+So far rules have always removed their head constraints.
+If we don't want this, we have to use a workaround, re-adding the constraint.

 The **Simpagation** rule type eliminates the remove/re-add workaround.
 It uses the same operator `<=>` as the **Simplification** operator, but has a
 `\` backslash in the head.
-The constraints to the left of the `\` are left in the store, and those to the right removed.
+The constraints to the left of the `\` are retained in the store, and those to the right removed.

 Let's improve our single stir version.